-Most of us are acquainted with the part of a meteorologist’s job that entails the weather forecast during the evening news.
-But this is only part of their job – in fact, meteorologists also predict weather conditions for marine and aeronautical use, which is crucial in keeping people safe.
+Most of us are acquainted with the part of a meteorologist’s job that entails sharing the weather forecast during the evening news.
+However, this is only one element of their role – in fact, meteorologists also predict weather conditions for marine and aeronautical use, which is crucial in keeping people safe.

 Previously, weather predictions were made based on past weather patterns until it was discovered that it was possible to make more accurate predictions by applying physics and using special instruments such as hygrometers and barometers.
 Computers are also used to make complex calculations which model the weather to help meteorologists with forecasting.

-However, some meteorologists choose to go into research and development, with their work involving climate modelling or other atmospheric data instead.
+Nevertheless, some meteorologists choose to go into research and development (R&D), with their work involving climate modelling or other atmospheric data instead.

 Training is provided on-the-job for operational meteorologists, although a bachelor’s degree in a field such as physics, mathematics, meteorology or geosciences is a requirement.